cerner/ccl-testing/RELEASING.md

 ## Release Process

 * If any of the maven plugins will be released
+    * Update theri version in the [sample pom][sample-pom]
     * Update their versions in `src/main/resources/archetype-resource/pom.xml` of the impacted archetype projects.
     * Include the impacted archtypes in the release.
 * Update the `<modules>` tag of the reactor pom.
   * Add any new artifacts, comment out artifacts not being released, uncomment artifacts being released.
   * Be sure to update and release any artifact having a dependency that is being released.